Usbac/wolff/docs/stdlib.md

 2. Add all the functions you want.

-3. After that add the following line to your composer.json file inside the autoload > files array
+3. Add the following line to your composer.json file inside the autoload > files array

 ```
 "system/yourfilename.php",
 ```

-4. Remember to run `composer dump-autoload` for the changes to take effect.
+And you are done, now your functions should be available inside all of your Wolff project.

-And you are done, now your functions are available inside all your Wolff project.
+_Remember to run `composer dump-autoload` for the changes to take effect._